The Approachableness of Jesus Christ - Charles Spurgeon

 I stand at mercy’s door tonight, and say to every passerby, in the name of the Master, “My oxen and fatlings are killed; come, come, come to the supper!”
 O that you would come this very night!

-Some of us are coming to the Lord’s Table to celebrate his love because we have first come to himself.
-I do not ask you who are not saved to come to that table–you ought not to come; you must first come to Jesus, and then you may come to this ordinance.
-Meanwhile, the best thing you can do is to come to Christ, and let me ask you to remember this, that in proportion as Christ is accessible, so your guilt will be increased if you do not come to him.
-If it be easy to come to him, what excuse can there be for you if you refuse to accept him?
+Some of us are coming to the Lord’s Table to celebrate His love because we have first come to Himself.
+I do not ask you who are not saved to come to that table—you ought not to come; you must first come to Jesus, and then you may come to this ordinance.
+Meanwhile, the best thing you can do is to come to Christ, and let me ask you to remember this, that in proportion as Christ is accessible, so your guilt will be increased if you do not come to Him.
+If it be easy to come to Him, what excuse can there be for you if you refuse to accept Him?
 I have tried to tell you what the way of salvation is.
 If I knew how to use better language, or even coarser language, if that would suit you, it should be alike to me if I might but touch your consciences, break your hearts, and bring you to Christ.
 But I protest before you that if you will not come to my Master, I can do no more.
 I shall be clear of your blood at the last, and in the day of judgment your ruin must be upon your own heads.
 But let it not be so.
 Jesus bids you come.
-O you needy ones, let your need impel you to come at once, that you may find eternal life in him.
+O you needy ones, let your need impel you to come at once, that you may find eternal life in Him.

 “Jesus sits on Zion’s hill;